 *On this date in 1960, “Ax Handle Saturday” occurred.
 This was a racially motivated attack that took place in Hemming Park in Jacksonville, Florida.

 A group of white men attacked blacks engaging in sit-in protests opposing Jim Crow segregation.
 The attack took its name from the ax handles used by the attackers.
-Earlier that month (August 13), black sit-ins began when students asked to be served at the segregated lunch counter at Woolworths, Morrison's Cafeteria, and other eateries.
-They were denied service and kicked, spit at, and addressed with racial slurs.
-Because of its high visibility and patronage, Hemming Park and surrounding stores were the sites of numerous civil rights demonstrations in the 1960s.
+Earlier that month (August 13), Black sit-ins began when students requested to be served at the segregated lunch counters at Woolworth's, Morrison's Cafeteria, and other eateries.
+They were denied service and kicked, spat at, and addressed with racial slurs.
+Due to its high visibility and patronage, Hemming Park and the surrounding stores were the sites of numerous civil rights demonstrations in the 1960s.

-Rumors were rampant on both sides that the unrest was spreading around the county (in reality, the violence stayed relatively the same location and did not spill over into the mostly white, upper-class Cedar Hills neighborhood, for example).
-A local black street gang called the "Boomerangs" attempted to protect the demonstrators.
+Rumors were rampant on both sides that the unrest was spreading around the county (in reality, the violence stayed relatively in the exact location and did not spill over into the mostly white, upper-class Cedar Hills neighborhood, for example).
+A local Black street gang, known as the "Boomerangs," attempted to protect the demonstrators.

 Although police had not intervened when the protesters were attacked, they became involved, arresting members of the Boomerangs and other Black residents who attempted to stop the beatings.
 Nat Glover, who would later work in Jacksonville law enforcement for 37 years, including eight years as Sheriff of Jacksonville, recalled stumbling into the riot.
 Glover said he ran to the police, expecting them to arrest the thugs, but was told to leave town or risk being killed.